aka: Inconsistent Translation

 - For years, the only TF media available were the Marvel comics, which introduced classic name translations that the fans grew to be familiar with (although some, like Wheeljack, Blaster or Powerglide did switch their names around a bit).

 - The G1 cartoon never got dubbed, only the movie, twice.
 Neither used the Marvel names, nor bothered to keep any of the voices consistent, as they changed literally from scene to scene.

 - Transformers Energon rolled around in 2004, and also made up new names for the characters (most infamously "Optimus, the First" and "Robotika" in place of Decepticon).
 In 2013, Energon saw a redub, which hads a much more severe case of this.
 It at first attempted to reinstall the Marvel translations, but after a while, randomly switched back to using the old-Energon names, seemingly alternating between the two variations depending on the episode.
 The voices similarly keep changing.
 Further, this makes it even more inconsistent with its prequel Armada and its sequel Cybertron.

 - By the time of Transformers Cybertron, fans had gotten into contact with the translator and persuaded him to change some names to their original Marvel counterparts, but this only happened to a select few characters.
 Even those that had their Marvel names reinstalled got to be called by their Energon names at times.
 And Landmine received a new name for just the intro, which differed from both his Energon name and the one the actual Cybertron series used.
 The dub was dreadful, and besides the name screw-ups, it kept changing the voices (even the genders) around far too much for comfort.
 Cybertron was also redubbed in 2014.
-This version also a mix of Marvel, old!Energon and Bay-verse names.
+This version also a mix of Marvel, old!Energon and Bay-verse names, and again, Landmine has multiple designations.
+Leobreaker also christens himself with a different name than what's used in the rest of the show.